carlotaferreira/HSG-coding-group-project/README.md

-# HSG-coding-group-project
+# HSG-coding-group-projectCancel changes
-This is a mandatory group project part of the course "Proggraming - Introduction level" supervised by Dr.Mario Silic.
+This is a mandatory group project part of the course "Programming - Introduction level" supervised by Dr.Mario Silic.

 This group project was done by Carlota Ferreira (22-625-537) and Carolina Quinaz (22-625-511).